 Two Steps Campaign

-We launched the Two Steps Campaign because we believe, along with 63% of both female and male employees, that women and men have to work together to ensure that everyone has access to equal opportunities, regardless of gender.
-That’s also why the campaign is called Two Steps – if women and men work on this together, each taking steps towards gender equality, we’ll get twice as far!
+In 2018, we launched the Two Steps Campaign because we believe, along with 63% of both female and male employees, that women and men have to work together to ensure that women have access to equal opportunities at the workplace.
+That’s also why the campaign is called Two Steps – if men and women take that next step towards gender equality by working together, we get twice as far!

 Women's Day Campaign

-It’s a long standing tradition in Hungary for men to gift women flowers for Women’s Day.
-In 2015, instead of gifting flowers, WeAreOpen sought to make positive change at the workplace.
+It’s a long-standing tradition in Hungary for men to get flowers for women on International Women’s Day.
+In 2015, at the workplace, instead of giving flowers, we sought to inspire positive change.
+What does a working girl want instead of flowers?

-So we asked the Open Community, what #insteadoflowers #besidesflowers?
-You can hear what they had to say in the videos below!
+So we asked the Open Community, what they want#insteadoflowers #besidesflowers?

 The campaign was supported by: